sanbangarh309/bookStore/README.md

  - For receiving email alert, please add correct SMTP or other provider's detail and change queue connection to redis or database for adding jobs in queues.
  ```

- Note - Run it in browser and first you need to create account then you can see all functionality.
+ Note - First you need to create account or register with all amndatory details only then you can see all working modules.